 The easy insertion of the load bearing pins further reduces the likelihood of assembly-induced pre-stresses.
 These stresses can reduce crane life and reliability.

 The casters and frame flex so that the four wheels are always in contact with the floor.
 This allows the crane to handle uneven floors.
 The frame flex also ensures that the load is distributed among all the casters.
 Even if the load is entirely on one end of the crane, the load is evenly distributed between those two legs.

 Robust, Enduring, Easy-To-Assemble Cranes

 Our cranes are known for their longevity.
-Since having developed the original tri-adjustable patent in 1954, we have more gantries still in use than any other manufacturer.
-We are the sought-after crane manufacturer for many of the world’s best-known brands – Coca-Cola, NASA, Goodyear, General Electric, Exxon Mobile, Lockheed Martin, and the United States Postal Service, to name a few.
+Since having developed the original tri-adjustable patent in 1954, we have become the sought-after crane manufacturer for many of the world’s best-known brands including Coca-Cola, NASA, Goodyear, General Electric, Exxon Mobile, Lockheed Martin, and the United States Postal Service, to name a few.

 “Sturdy yet moves with remarkable ease—quick and easy to assemble.
 We are certainly pleased with this unit and are still surprised at the quality for the cost involved.”
 WICHITA STATE UNIVERSITY

 “Gantry is used mainly for changing the heavy steel molds on our 75-ton injection machine.
 It has cut our time in half and there is no risk of getting hurt in lifting.
 It’s been a dream…” ANDERSON MOLDS & DESIGN COMPANY